ioccc-src/winner/2020/ferguson1/README.md

 -   Do more than one or all of the above at the same time (the longer the snake becomes the more often you should do these things).
 -   Eat a [great chocolate cake][].
 Actually you should do that whether you're trying to show off or not.
-Sleep, bathe, eat chocolate cake, play Snake, eat chocolate cake, play Snake, sleep, ...
+Sleep, bath, eat chocolate cake, play Snake, eat chocolate cake, play Snake, sleep, ...
 For a great recipe see below.

 But if that's not enough I don't know what to tell you other than suggest that